Erich Gimpel

-Erich Gimpel (25 March 1910 in Merseburg – 3 September 2010 in São Paulo) was a German spy during World War II.
-Together with William Colepaugh, he took part in Operation Elster ("Magpie") an espionage mission to the United States in 1944, but was subsequently captured by the FBI in New York City.
+Erich Gimpel (25 March 1910 – 3 September 2010) was a German spy during World War II.
+Together with William Colepaugh, he took part in Operation Elster ("Magpie"), an espionage mission to the United States in 1944, but was subsequently captured by the FBI in New York City.

 German secret agent

 Gimpel had been a radio operator for mining companies in Peru in the 1930s.
 When World War II began, he became a secret agent, reporting the movement of enemy ships to Germany.
 When the United States entered the war in December 1941, Gimpel was deported back to Germany.
 He then served as an agent in Spain.

 Gimpel was next chosen to attend a spy-school in Hamburg.
 His final exam was to infiltrate German-occupied The Hague, where he first met the American malcontent and traitor William Colepaugh, an unstable drifter who would ultimately betray him.